-I wish this was the room in which I wrote; in fact it is my room in our family home in Wales where I have written parts of all of my books, but never a complete manuscript.
-I have lived and written at thirty addresses since leaving school: three in York, three in Italy, twelve in London, five in Wales (one by the sea in Little Haven and one overlooking St David’s cathedral during the winter which were incredible strokes of fortune) and including a boat on Regent’s canal in London, where the shower was not just cold but on the towpath, in view of passersby.
+I wish this was the room in which I wrote; in fact, it is my room in our family home in Wales where I have written parts of all of my books, but never a complete manuscript.
+I have lived and written at thirty addresses since leaving school: three in York, three in Italy, twelve in London, five in Wales (one by the sea in Little Haven and one overlooking St David’s cathedral during the winter which was incredible strokes of fortune) and including a boat on Regent’s canal in London, where the shower was not just cold but on the towpath, in view of passersby.

-I am often writing about the last place I was, or the place before.
+I am often writing about the last place I was or the place before.
 So Running for the Hills, about growing up on the Black Mountains, was produced in a basement on the Kennington Road, at eye-level with the wheels of the Number 3 bus and within earshot of Big Ben, as least in the small hours.

 A Single Swallow proved you do not need much infrastructure to be a writer: I wrote it in a spare room in Rochdale.
-There was a chair but no desk so in the end I sat on the floor.
+There was a chair but no desk so in the end, I sat on the floor.
 If I had to pick one room in which to write everything else it would be the study of the villa in the Veneto where I wrote Down to the Sea in Ships.
 We rented the top floor but I had the use of the study on the ground floor, cool in summer, a fabulous dark room with relief maps of Italy on the walls and geraniums in boxes on the windowsills.
 I started my first children’s book there, Aubrey and the Terrible Yoot.
 It is set in the terrace in Yorkshire where we were then debating moving, and where I write now: my attic here is a smaller version of the Welsh attic in the picture.
-Part of the point of the book’s setting was to persuade myself that a rainy valley in Yorkshire could be an exciting place for a child to live, and a bearable transition for his family to make, after the heaven of Italy.
+Part of the point of the book’s setting was to persuade me that a rainy valley in Yorkshire could be an exciting place for a child to live, and a bearable transition for his family to make, after the heaven of Italy.

 But this room in Cwmdu has been home in a deep way since we moved there from the farm on the mountain where I grew up, which is a mile or so to the right of the picture.
 You cannot see them but there are swallows’ nests on the beams, a happy example of fate’s foreshadowing.
 My mother said the nests were one of the reasons she liked the house.
 I had no idea that following swallows would determine much of my adult life.
 I was pursuing them when I met Rebecca, the mother of our son.
 On the beam at the top of the shot, just out of sight, are the remains of the pair of shoes which carried me throughout the swallow journey, the length of Africa and Europe.